microsoft/pai/manual/cluster-user/docker-images-and-job-examples.md

 There are also CPU/GPU/Multi-GPU/Horovod job examples for TensorFlow.
 Please check [tensorflow_cifar10](https://github.com/microsoft/pai/blob/pai-for-edu/contrib/edu-examples/tensorflow_cifar10) for details.

+## Use Your Own Custom Image

+If you want to build your own custom image instead of pre-built image, it is recommended to build based on ubuntu system, which includes bash, apt and other required dependency.
+Then you could add any requirements your job needs in the docker image, for example python, pip and tensorflow etc. Please take care of potential conflicts when adding additional dependencies.

 ## How to use Images from Private Registry